dawidd6/action-checkout-pr/README.md

 It's basically `hub pr checkout` command, but as an Action.

-This Action is meant to be used with `actions/checkout` official Action.
+This Action is meant to be used with `actions/checkout`.

 ## Usage